brandur/sorg/content/articles/go-lambda.md

 this year][history], it doesn't seem likely that Amazon will be able to to address this deficiency anytime soon.

-!fig src="/assets/images/go-lambda/mountain.jpg" caption="Go 1.x's longevity is so impressive that it feels like a part of the landscape."
+{{Figure "Go 1.x's longevity is so impressive that it feels like a part of the landscape."
+(NewImgSrcAndAlt "/assets/images/go-lambda/mountain.jpg" "Go 1.x's longevity is so impressive that it feels like a part of the landscape.")}}

 ## The remarkable tenacity of 1.x (#tenacity)